millesabords/golbikiwmiv/README.md

 You can add more wiki configurations in your vimwiki_list if you wish.
 In case you don't want auto_export (upon save), you can execute manually :Vimwiki2HTML
+Generated wiki pages in directory with same name with '_html' as postfix